karabaja4/mimejs/README.md

 }
 ```

+Use this object to configure the command used when a specific extension is detected in the file name.
+Separate the extension list by a comma.
+Extensions have a priority over MIME types.

 ### MIME types

-Use this object to configure the command used when a specific MIME type is detected.\
-You can use a wildcard `*` to match multiple MIME types or subtypes for every command.

-Example:
 ```json
 "mimetypes": {
   "text/*": "leafpad $arg",